-Sylvester Comprehensive Cancer Center is closely monitoring the current coronavirus (COVID-19) outbreak.
+Sylvester Comprehensive Cancer Center is closely monitoring COVID-19, the vaccine distribution, and the variants.
 University and health system leaders are working closely with government and public health agencies and continue to follow guidelines from the U.S. Department of State, the Centers for Disease Control and Prevention, and the World Health Organization.
 Below is some crucial information for our cancer patients, survivors, and caregivers.

 How does having cancer affect my risk for COVID-19?